Flutter vs Apache Cordova: Developer Experience

 - Simulation in browser, allowing you to simulate some native plugins and events in a browser environment (Android & iOS).

 - App reloading upon the change in code (very useful during development).

 - An official extension for VS Code that allows all of the above.
 It also debugs the code from the editor (breakpoints, debug output).

-To sum it all up, here are the advantages and disadvantages of the Cordova platform for cross-platform mobile app development.
+To sum it all up, here are the advantages and disadvantages of the Cordova vs Flutter frameworks for cross-platform mobile app development.